tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://scholarship.law.gwu.edu/cgi/viewcontent.cgi?article=1796&context=faculty_publications p.474-475

 <mark>While there is more acceptance of lesbians and gays today compared to just a few years ago,<sup>6</sup></mark> <mark>gays and lesbians still experience a significant amount of prejudice and discrimination.<sup>7</sup></mark> <mark>Approximately three-quarters of gays and lesbians have been the target of verbal abuse and approximately one-third have been the target of physical violence</mark> based on their sexual orientation.<sup>8</sup> <mark>Violence against gays and lesbians is a problem even in cities with sizable gay and lesbian populations.
-In a survey of young adults in the San Francisco Bay Area, “almost 1 in 5 men admitted to physically assaulting or threatening people whom they believed were homosexual.”<sup>9</sup></mark>
+In a survey of young adults in the San Francisco Bay Area, "almost 1 in 5 men admitted to physically assaulting or threatening people whom they believed were homosexual."<sup>9</sup></mark>

 <footer>

-<sup>6</sup> See Jeni Loftus, America’s Liberalization of Attitudes Toward Homosexuality, 1973 to 1998, 66 AM.
+<sup>6</sup> See Jeni Loftus, America's Liberalization of Attitudes Toward Homosexuality, 1973 to 1998, 66 AM.
 SOC.
 REV. 762, 765 (2001).

-<sup>7</sup> See HENRY J. KAISER FAMILY FOUND., PUBL’N. NO. 3194, INSIDE-OUT: A REPORT ON THE EXPERIENCES OF LESBIANS, GAYS AND BISEXUALS IN AMERICA AND THE PUBLIC’S VIEWS ON ISSUES AND POLICIES RELATED TO SEXUAL ORIENTATION 19 (2001), available at http://www.kff.org/kaiserpolls/upload/New-Surveys-on-Experiences-of-Lesbians-Gays-and-Bisexuals-and-the-Public-s-Views-Related-to-Sexual -Orientation-Report.pdf.
+<sup>7</sup> See HENRY J. KAISER FAMILY FOUND., PUBL'N. NO. 3194, INSIDE-OUT: A REPORT ON THE EXPERIENCES OF LESBIANS, GAYS AND BISEXUALS IN AMERICA AND THE PUBLIC'S VIEWS ON ISSUES AND POLICIES RELATED TO SEXUAL ORIENTATION 19 (2001), available at http://www.kff.org/kaiserpolls/upload/New-Surveys-on-Experiences-of-Lesbians-Gays-and-Bisexuals-and-the-Public-s-Views-Related-to-Sexual -Orientation-Report.pdf.

 <sup>8</sup> *Id.*; *see also* Dominic J. Parrott & Amos Zeichner, *Effects of Sexual Prejudice and
 Anger on Physical Aggression Toward Gay and Heterosexual Men*, 6 PSYCHOL.
-OF MEN & MASCULINITY 3, 3 (2005) (“Alarmingly, over one third of gay men and lesbians have been victims of interpersonal violence, and up to 94% report some type of victimization related to their sexual orientation.”).
-In 2006, 1,415 of the 9,080 hate crimes reported to the FBI were based on the victim’s sexual orientation.
+OF MEN & MASCULINITY 3, 3 (2005) ("Alarmingly, over one third of gay men and lesbians have been victims of interpersonal violence, and up to 94% report some type of victimization related to their sexual orientation.").
+In 2006, 1,415 of the 9,080 hate crimes reported to the FBI were based on the victim's sexual orientation.
 FED.
-BUREAU OF INVESTIGATION , U.S. DEP’T OF JUSTICE, 2006 HATE CRIME STATISTICS 1 (2007), available at http://www.fbi.gov/ucr/hc2006/table1.html (last visited June 17, 2008).
+BUREAU OF INVESTIGATION , U.S. DEP'T OF JUSTICE, 2006 HATE CRIME STATISTICS 1 (2007), available at http://www.fbi.gov/ucr/hc2006/table1.html (last visited June 17, 2008).
 In 2007, the number of reported bias incidents nationwide fell 1.3 percent. *Hate Crimes: Good news on bias incidents based on race and religion.
 Bad news on those based on sexual orientation*, WASH.
 POST, Nov.
 5, 2008, at A22.
-This decrease was driven by a 4.2 percent reduction in the number of reported bias crimes based on religion and a 3.2 reduction in those based on race. *Id.* These decreases were accompanied by a 5.5 percent increase in reported hate crimes based on the victim’s perceived sexual orientation. *Id.*
+This decrease was driven by a 4.2 percent reduction in the number of reported bias crimes based on religion and a 3.2 reduction in those based on race. *Id.* These decreases were accompanied by a 5.5 percent increase in reported hate crimes based on the victim's perceived sexual orientation. *Id.*

 <sup>9</sup> Karen Franklin & Gregory M. Herek, Homosexuals, Violence Toward, in 2 ENCYCLOPEDIA OF VIOLENCE, PEACE, CONFLICT 139, 144 (Lester Kurtz & Jennifer Turpin eds., 1999)